Philadelphia Phillies

 Milwaukee Brewers Insights

-- William Contreras – Over/Under 1.5 Total Bases (+140/-180)William Contreras has a 93rd percentile opposite-field rate on his flyballs (37%) and will have to hit them out towards MLB’s 7th-deepest RF fences in today’s game.Explain: This player’s skill set does not match up particularly well with the park he’s in today, which may lead to worse-than-usual performance.
+- Jackson Chourio – Over/Under 1.5 Total Bases (+120/-155)Jackson Chourio hits many of his flyballs to center field (39.5% — 94th percentile) and is a great match for the park considering he’ll be hitting towards the league’s 8th-shallowest CF fences in today’s game.Explain: This player’s skill set matches up particularly well with the park he’s in today, which may lead to better-than-usual performance.